California mandates: Cal Gov Code §§ 12950.1 – 12950.2, 2 CCR § 11024; SB 1343, AB 1825, AB 2053, SB 396, SB 1300

 California law (SB 1300) states that employers may provide bystander intervention training, including information, resources, practical guidance, exercises, and skills to enable bystanders to recognize problematic behaviors and take action to intervene as appropriate.

 Both supervisors and non-management staff members are required to be trained.
 New employees or employees changing roles, will generally need to be trained within six months of their start dates, or dates of promotion to supervisor.

 What does this mean for you?

 Considering the expansive nature of the mandate, your business will likely need to take a number of measures to satisfy California’s harassment training requirements.
-As a first step, you will need to schedule and deliver sexual harassment training to your existing workforce prior and make a plan for all new hires.
+As a first step, you will need to schedule and deliver sexual harassment training to your existing workforce and make a plan to train all new hires.

-Want to learn more about the mandates across the United States?
+Want to learn more about the mandates across North America?

-The EVERFI team of dedicated in-house attorneys want you to have a clear understanding of which states require harassment training.
-Explore our interactive guide to sexual harassment prevention training requirements nationwide.
+The EVERFI team of dedicated in-house attorneys wants you to have a clear understanding of which states and provinces require harassment training.
+Explore our interactive guide to sexual harassment prevention training requirements.